Local model or paid API? The honest math for data work

 API cost (Together.AI): $9,360.00/month

 You own the hardware.
 If you've already bought an A100 or H100 for other work, the marginal cost of running inference is almost zero.
 Capex is sunk, electricity is cheap.
-That $32k/month GPU cost drops to a few hundred in amortized hardware + power.
-Suddenly local beats the API decisively.
+The $8,200/month rental in the large example drops to a few hundred in amortized hardware plus power.
+Local stops being a close call and wins outright.

 Volume becomes extreme.
 At 100 million tokens per day (sustained, not spiky), you cross into territory where rental rates don't make sense and ownership becomes rational.
 But that's the data backbone of a serious company, not a batch job.